open-cogsci/osdoc/content/neurospin2015.md

 ## Step 7: Define experimental variables that are varied within a block

-Raymond et al. (1992) the position of T2 relative to T1 from 0 to 8, where 0 means that one letter is both T1 and T2 (i.e. a white 'X').
+Raymond et al. (1992) vary the position of T2 relative to T1 from 0 to 8, where 0 means that one letter is both T1 and T2 (i.e. a white 'X').
 They also have trials in which there is no T2.
 This is all varied within a block.
 There are various ways to code this, but the easiest way is to use two variables:

 - `lag` indicates the position of T2 relative to T1.
 It has a value of 0 - 8, or no value if there is no T2.
 - `T2_present` is 'y' for trials on which there is a T2 and 'n' for trials on which there is no T2.
 Of course, this is redundant, because `T2_present` is 'y' on all trials on which `lag` has a value.
 But it's convenient to define `T2_present`, because we can use it later on to specify the correct T2 response.